dkorobkov/OnvifDeviceSetupForIdiots/README.md

 The task that I needed to do just once was to create a very simple NVIDIA Jetson based device that will stream internally generated MJPEG (not H.264) videos  to ONVIF clients.
 Since I am an idiot non familiar with this technology and **not** interested in it, I wanted a simple out-of-box solution.
 Surprisingly, I could not find an integral solution so had to spend days before I got something working.

 My main misunderstanding was the architecture of this device.
 I thought about ONVIF server as all-in-one software.
 But actually ONVIF server is separate from streaming part.
+So at least two pieces of software must be up and running on ONVIF server (source) device: one to provide information about server, anothre one to do actual streaming.

 ## Steps to recreate the solution